Skip to content

 What it should not do is hand over an admin login page unless that is explicitly part of your access-control design.

-Public page works locally but not externally
+Public API works locally but not externally

 Check: